thesnakeguy/SDM_BioClim-and-LandUse/README.md

 For more details on Land Use data, see [geodata documentation](https://github.com/rspatial/geodata).

+## Citation
+Please make a reference to this github page when using this tool in publications.

 ## License
 This project is licensed under the MIT License.
 Contributions and improvements are welcome!